lzwjava/blog-source/resume.md

 ### Freelancer, 2023.07 - Present

 * Carefully analyzed and reimplemented some core parts around 30 example projects about machine learning, from PyTorch, TensorFlow tutorials, Coursera online courses or other open-source projects.
 Got one course completion certificate from Coursera about Machine Learning Specialization.
-* Prepare for exams related to obtaining an associate degree, with a focus on subjects such as advanced mathematics, computer organization, linear algebra, etc.
+* Prepared for exams related to obtaining an associate degree, with a focus on subjects such as advanced mathematics, computer organization, linear algebra, etc.
 * Listened to a lot of Japanese songs and watched a lot of Japanese TikTok videos to learn the language.

 ### Shenzhen Farben Information Technology Co., Backend Engineer, 2022.11 - 2023.07
 * Farben is a leading software technology service provider in China.
 HSBC Bank is one of the largest banking and financial services institutions in the world.
 PayMe is an HSBC mobile payment service catering to Hong Kong residents.
 * Contracting through Farben, I was assigned to work for HSBC Bank and contributed to the PayMe project.
-I participated in the backend development for the Auto Top Up feature and assisted with the cloud migration.
+I participated in the backend development for the Auto Top Up feature, which automatically tops up funds from the user's credit or debit card when their balance falls below a certain amount.
+Additionally, I assisted a little with the AWS migration.
 * We utilized a strong tech stack including Java, Spring, and Kafka, along with Azure, Azure DevOps, and AWS for cloud services and continuous integration.

 ### Beyondsoft Consulting Inc, Backend Engineer, 2021.12 - 2022.11